-- Directive 2014/24/EU (replacing Directive 2004/18/EC) on the coordination of procedures for the award of public works contracts, public supply contracts, and public service contracts applies to the general sector;
+Directive 2014/24/EU PDF (replacing Directive 2004/18/EC) on the coordination of procedures for the award of public works contracts, public supply contracts, and public service contracts applies to the general sector;

-- Directive 2014/25/EU (replacing Directive 2004/17/EC) coordinating the procurement procedures of entities operating in the water, energy, transport, and postal services sectors;
+Directive 2014/25/EU PDF (replacing Directive 2004/17/EC) coordinating the procurement procedures of entities operating in the water, energy, transport, and postal services sectors;

-- Directive 2009/81/EC on defense and sensitive security procurement.
-This Directive sets Community rules for the procurement of arms, munitions, and war material (plus related works and services) for defense purposes as well as for the procurement of sensitive supplies, works, and services for non-military security purposes;
+Directive 2009/81/EC PDF on defense and sensitive security procurement sets Community rules for the procurement of arms, munitions, and war material (plus related works and services) for defense purposes as well as for the procurement of sensitive supplies, works, and services for non-military security purposes;

-- Directive 2014/23/EU on the award of concession contracts.
+Directive 2014/23/EU PDF covers the award of concession contracts.
 A concession contract (either for the delivery of works or services) is conducted between a public authority and a private enterprise that gives the right to the company to build infrastructure and operate businesses that would normally fall within the jurisdiction of the public authority (e.g. highways).

-- There are restrictions for U.S. suppliers in the EU utilities sector, both in the EU Utilities Directive and in EU coverage of the GPA.
-Article 85 of Directive 2014/25 allows EU contracting authorities to either reject non-EU bids where the proportion of goods originating in non-EU countries exceeds 50 percent or give preference to the EU bid if prices are equivalent (meaning within a three percent margin).
-Moreover, the Directive allows EU-contracting authorities to retain the right to suspend or restrict the award of services contract to undertaking in third countries where no reciprocal access is granted.
+There are restrictions for U.S. suppliers in the EU utilities sector, both in the EU Utilities Directive and in EU coverage of the GPA.
+Article 85 of Directive 2014/25 allows EU contracting authorities to either reject non-EU bids where the proportion of goods originating in non-EU countries exceeds 50 percent or give preference to the EU bid if prices are equivalent (meaning within a 3 percent margin).
+Moreover, the Directive allows EU contracting authorities to retain the right to suspend or restrict the award of services contracts to undertaking in third countries where no reciprocal access is granted.